accurat/accurapp/README.md

 #### What is the `public` folder for?
 You usually put the assets you require from the `index.html` here.
 Like for example the favicon.

 You should try as much as possible to require the .css and .js file from the `src` folder, so they are bundled and optimized.
-For example if you need a service worker file, use the [sw-precache-webpack-plugin](https://github.com/goldhand/sw-precache-webpack-plugin).
+For example if you need a service worker file just for making the app work offline, use the [offline-plugin](https://github.com/NekR/offline-plugin).

 You should also try as much as possible to avoid putting images in the `public` folder, because missing images would cause 404 errors for the users instead of compilation errors.